 An overview of the course deadlines is available on the course homepage on Canvas.
-Any potential changes of exam or deadline dates will be posted on Canvas.

 9. Referencing, copying and academic honesty

 In this course you are required to use a Harvard referencing style ('author/date'), either the one stated in the Chalmers Library Reference Guide or the APA style (by the American Psychological Association).